The School Library

 Royal Society Young People’s Book Prize

-We are delighted to announce that Bathwick St Mary have been selected as a Judging Panel for the Royal Society Young People’s Book Prize 2019.
-This is a very exciting opportunity for a group of children to read and judge the shortlisted non-fiction books, with their votes helping to choose the overall winner.
-The shortlisted books (and more information about the prize) can be found here: Royal Society Young People’s Book Prize
+We were delighted that children from Bathwick St. Mary were able to form a Judging Panel for the Royal Society Young People’s Book Prize 2019.
+This was a very exciting opportunity for a group of children to read and judge the shortlisted non-fiction books, with their votes helping to choose the overall winner.
+The November library newsletter gives the panel’s view of all six shortlisted books, together with details of our chosen winner and the overall national winner.
+For more information about the Book Prize, please see Royal Society Young People’s Book Prize

 In the last year, we have welcomed the following fabulous authors to Bathwick St Mary: